omar7l/FlashCards_Creator/README.md

-# Study Material to Flashcards Converter
+**Study Material to Flashcards Converter**

-This project is a Python script that helps convert study material, such as lecture slides or summaries, into flashcards.
+## Convert your study materials into interactive flashcards effortlessly!

+This Python-based tool is designed to transform lecture slides, summaries, and other study materials into flashcards, making learning more efficient and engaging.
+Ideal for students and educators alike, this project leverages AI to simplify your study process.

 ## Prerequisites